 A close working relationship in and of itself does not rise to the level of the special relationship required to impose a retention obligation.
 In Andra Group, LP v.
-JDA Software Group, Inc., the court examined whether a non-party project management limited liability company ("p202") for plaintiff Andra's software development project had a duty to preserve certain information prior to receipt of a subpoena from defendant JDA.
-Andra had hired p202 to manage the software development project that was the basis for the dispute between Andra and JDA.
-In its subpoena, JDA sought a number of items from p202, including telephone recordings between Andra's CEO and p202's project manager.
-Prior to receipt of the subpoena, however, p202 had deleted those recordings. p202's project manager testified at a deposition that he did not keep or archive the recordings once p202 had completed work on the project and been paid by Andra. p202's project manager also testified that p202 did not have a document or email retention policy, nor did it have, at the time the evidence was deleted, a practice or custom for storing digital, video, tape, or audio recordings. p202's project manager further testified that prior to the subpoena from JDA, Andra's CEO informed him that she was considering litigation against JDA, and that despite this communication agree to preserve an item of evidence and thereby enter into an enforceable contract." (citing Koplin, 734 P.2d at 1179)); see also Tassin, 2017 WL 9963365, at \1 ("[D]uty [to preserve] may extend to a non-party . . . when the non-party enters into an agreement to preserve the evidence sought to be obtained." (internal citation omitted)).
+IDA Software Group, Inc., the court examined whether a non-party project management limited liability company ("p202") for plaintiff Andra's software development project had a duty to preserve certain information prior to receipt of a subpoena from defendant JDA.40 Andra had hired p202 to manage the software development project that was the basis for the dispute between Andra and JDA.41 In its subpoena, JDA sought a number of items from p202, including telephone recordings between Andra's CEO and p202's project manager.
+42 Prior to receipt of the subpoena, however, p202 had deleted those recordings.
+43 p202's project manager testified at a deposition that he did not keep or archive the recordings once p202 had completed work on the project and been paid by Andra.44 p202's project manager also testified that p202 did not have a document or email retention policy, nor did it have, at the time the evidence was deleted, a practice or custom for storing digital, video, tape, or audio recordings.
+45 p202's project manager further testified that prior to the subpoena from JDA, Andra's CEO informed him that she was considering litigation against JDA, and that despite this communication from Andra's CEO, p202 did not have a litigation hold in place until it was served with JDA's subpoena in the matter.
+46 IDA filed a motion for civil contempt against p202 regarding its deletion of agree to preserve an item of evidence and thereby enter into an enforceable contract." (citing Koplin, 734 P.2d at 1179)); see also Tassin, 2017 WL 9963365, at 1 ("[D]uty [to preserve] may extend to a non-party . . . when the non-party enters into an agreement to preserve the evidence sought to be obtained." (internal citation omitted)).

-- Holmes v.
+- 37 Holmes v.
 Amerex Rent-A-Car, 710 A.2d 846, 850 (D.C.
 1998).

-- Fletcher, 773 N.E.
+- 38 Fletcher, 773 N.E.
 2d at 425 (citing Koplin, 734 P.2d at 1177).

-- See Andra, 2015 WL 12731762, at \15.
+- 39 See Andra, 2015 WL 12731762, at 15.

+- 40 Id. at 15-16.

-- 41 Id. at \15-16.
+- 41 Id. at 2.

-- Id. at \2.
+- 42 Id. at 5.

-- Id. at \5.
+- 43 Id. at 6.

-- Id. at \6.
+- 44 Id.

-- Id.
+- 45 Id. at 6, 8.

-- 46 Id. at \6, \8.
+- 46 Id. at 9.

-from Andra's CEO, p202 did not have a litigation hold in place until it was served with JDA's subpoena in the matter.
-JDA filed a motion for civil contempt against p202 regarding its deletion of the telephone recordings and certain other items, claiming p202 had not been compliant.
-The court determined that despite the close working relationship between Andra and p202, and p202 being informed of potential litigation between Andra and JDA, p202 did not have a duty to preserve the telephone recordings and certain other items prior to receipt of JDA's subpoena.
+the telephone recordings and certain other items, claiming p202 had not been compliant.47 The court determined that despite the close working relationship between Andra and p202, and p202 being informed of potential litigation between Andra and JDA, p202 did not have a duty to preserve the telephone recordings and certain other items prior to receipt of JDA's subpoena.48

-In some cases in which the commencement of discovery is delayed, generally due to a statutory stay or lengthy prediscovery motion practice, such as securities actions subject to the Private Securities Litigation Reform Act of 1995 (PSLRA), courts have issued orders, based upon a specific evidentiary showing, for the issuance of so-called preservation subpoenas to a non-party requiring preservation of relevant documents of ESI.
-Such court orders, however, presumably include Rule 45's protection against undue burden and expense by avoiding overbroad requests and properly tailoring preservation to the scope of discovery required by the circumstances, including proportionality.
-Leave of court to serve preservation subpoenas has also been granted in other litigation settings, including cases consolidated or coordinated through the Judicial Panel for Multidistrict Litigation and other complex cases in which the commencement of discovery may be delayed substantially.
+In some cases in which the commencement of discovery is delayed, generally due to a statutory stay or lengthy prediscovery motion practice, such as securities actions subject to the Private Securities Litigation Reform Act of 1995 (PSLRA), courts have issued orders, based upon a specific evidentiary showing, for the issuance of so-called preservation subpoenas to a non-party requiring preservation of relevant documents of ESL.49 Such court orders, however, should include Rule 45's protection against undue burden and expense by avoiding overbroad requests and properly tailoring preservation to the scope of discovery required by the circumstances, including proportionality.
+Leave of court to serve preservation subpoenas has also been granted in other litigation settings, including cases consolidated or coordinated through the Judicial Panel for Multidistrict Litigation and other complex cases in which the commencement of discovery may be delayed substantially.50